SystemsApproach/tcpcc/algorithm.rst

 waiting for a timer to expire.
 A heuristic, called *fast retransmit*, sometimes triggers the retransmission of a dropped packet sooner than the regular timeout mechanism.
-The fast retransmit mechanism does not replace regular timeouts; it just enhances that facility.
+The fast retransmit mechanism does not replace regular timeouts; it just adds another way of detecting lost packets that can be more timely.

 The idea is that every time a data packet arrives at the receiving side, the receiver responds with an acknowledgment, even if this